Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Another interesting mistake that new VBA programmers make is trying to process everything inside of numerous nested loops that filter down through rows and columns during the calculation process.

-While this can work, it could also lead to major performance problems, if you constantly have to perform the same calculations on the same numbers in the same column.
-Looping through that column and extracting the values every single time is not only tedious to program, it’s a killer on your processor.
+This could also lead to major performance problems.
+Looping through a column and extracting the values every single time is a killer on your processor.
 A more efficient way to handle long lists of numbers is to utilize an array.

 If you’ve never used an array before, have no fear.
 Imagine an array as an ice cube tray with a certain number of “cubes” you can put information into.
 The cubes are numbered 1 to 12, and that’s how you “put” data into them.